missionpinball/mpf-docs/tutorial/3_get_flipping.rst

 We'll cover exactly what this means later on.
 (Basically it's telling each of your flippers that they should enable themselves when MPF is booting up, rather then them waiting for a ball to start.)
-So now the ``flippers``: section of your config file should look like this: (If you have single-wound coils, then you won't have the ``hold_coil:`` entries here.
+So now the ``flippers:`` section of your config file should look like this: (If you have single-wound coils, then you won't have the ``hold_coil:`` entries here.